I Have Cash in Hand to Buy a House: What Do I Report to the IRS?

 Do you have to report your purchase to anyone else?

-While you don’t report the purchase, depending on the details of your purchase, your title company may be required to report the transaction to the Financial Crimes Enforcement Network (FinCen).
+While you don’t report the purchase, depending on the details of the sale, your title company may be required to report the transaction to the Financial Crimes Enforcement Network (FinCen).

-You should also keep in mind that cash-based transactions over $10,000 are tracked by FinCen through a form 8300, which must be filed by the seller.
-Breaking that transaction into smaller amounts in order to avoid having to report them is illegal, and you’ll get in trouble if you get caught!
+You should also keep in mind that cash-based transactions of more than $10,000 are tracked by FinCen through Form 8300, which must be filed by the seller.
+Breaking that transaction into smaller amounts to avoid having to report them is illegal, and you will get in trouble if you get caught.

 Do I lose out on any tax benefits when I pay with cash?

-“Don’t expect massive write-offs or to save lots in taxes if you purchase with cash,” says Watson.
+“Don’t expect massive write-offs or to save lots in taxes if you purchase with cash,” Watson says.
 “Depending on if the home is being used as a primary residence or a rental property, [some of] the closing costs may or may not be deductible.
 And at the end of the day, the tax savings would be minimal.”

-Paying cash for a house means you don’t get the write-offs that go with a mortgage loan, but some buyers will actually refinance the home after the purchase is complete so they can take advantage of any potential tax benefits.
+Paying cash for a house means you don’t get the write-offs that go with a mortgage loan, but some buyers will actually use “delayed financing,” where they refinance the home after the purchase is complete so they can take advantage of any potential tax benefits.

-“I have buyers who pay cash, then refinance and pull a loan out,” says McDermut.
+“I have buyers who pay cash, then refinance and pull a loan out,” McDermut says.
 “As long as they refinance within allowed time limits, they can still get the tax breaks of a mortgage loan.”

 McDermut adds that buyers pay cash to get into a house quickly, since cash is enticing to sellers and the house can close right away.
 Then, they immediately pull that equity back out of the house through a refinance and invest elsewhere.